A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Models and Assumptions

 \subsection{Threat Model}

 Attacks against computation outsourcing may target confidentiality, integrity, availability, and privacy.
 Among all, we focus on threats to integrity.
-Thus, the primary objective of \sol is to provide correctness verifiability for the output of the outsourced ML task.
-More specifically, given an ML task and its input data, the goal is to enable the client to assess the reliability of the result and infer, with high probability, the trustworthiness of the executed service.
+Thus, the primary objective of \sol is to provide correctness verifiability for the output of the MLaaS inference task.
+More specifically, given an ML task and its input data, the goal is to enable the client to assess the reliability of the result and infer, with high probability, the trustworthiness of the executed service by the edge server.

-We formalize our threat model by introducing a \textit{security game}, in which the adversary $\mathcal{A}$ has to generate malicious predictions and deceive the challenger $\mathcal{C}$ into believing that the generated predictions belong to the universe $\mathcal{U}$ of benign input, prediction pairs.
+We formalize the threat model by introducing a \textit{security game}, in which the adversary $\mathcal{A}$ generates malicious predictions and deceives the challenger $\mathcal{C}$ into believing that the generated predictions belong to the universe $\mathcal{U}$ of benign input, prediction pairs.

-{\bf Detection Game }The game utilizes a data universe $\mathcal{U} \coloneqq \{\big (x_{i}, F_{\theta}(x_{i})\big )\}^N_{i=1}$, where $F_{\theta}:x_{i}\rightarrow[0,1]^n$.
+{\bf Detection Game:} The game utilizes a data universe $\mathcal{U} \coloneqq \{\big (x_{i}, F_{\theta}(x_{i})\big )\}^N_{i=1}$, where $F_{\theta}:x_{i}\rightarrow[0,1]^n$.
 The function $F_{\theta}$ is realized through a machine learning model and trained using algorithm $\tau_{F}$.
-While both the challenger $\mathcal{C}$ and Adversary $\mathcal{A}$ have complete knowledge of input distribution $\mathbb{D}$, trained model $F_{\theta}$, training algorithm $\tau_{F}$, and attack detection algorithm $\tau_{F}^D$, the challenger has no knowledge of the attack algorithm $\tau_{F}^A$ used by adversary. \begin{enumerate} \item The challenger samples the dataset $\mathcal{D} \subseteq \mathbb{D}$ and trains model $F_{\theta}\leftarrow\tau_{F}(D)$, where $F_{\theta}:x^N_{i=1}\rightarrow y^N_{i=1} \; and \;{(x_i,y_i)}^N_{i=1} \in\mathcal{U}$. \item The challenger gives adversary a white-box access to $F_{\theta}$. \item The adversary runs $\tau_{F}^A:(x,y)\rightarrow\tilde{y}$, such that $(x,\tilde{y})\cap \mathcal{U}=\phi$, and returns \{$(x,y),(x,\tilde{y})$\}. \item The challenger generates a guess $z\in$\{$y,\tilde{y}$\} by running $\tau_{F}^D(\{y,\tilde{y}\};x,F_{\theta})$. \item The adversary wins if $(x,z)\not\in\mathcal{U}$.
+While both the challenger $\mathcal{C}$ and Adversary $\mathcal{A}$ have complete knowledge of input distribution $\mathbb{D}$, trained model $F_{\theta}$, training algorithm $\tau_{F}$, and attack detection algorithm $\tau_{F}^D$, the challenger has no knowledge of the attack algorithm $\tau_{F}^A$ used by adversary. \begin{enumerate} \item The challenger samples the dataset $\mathcal{D} \subseteq \mathbb{D}$ and trains model $F_{\theta}\leftarrow\tau_{F}(D)$, where $F_{\theta}:x^N_{i=1}\rightarrow y^N_{i=1} \; and \;{(x_i,y_i)}^N_{i=1} \in\mathcal{U}$. \item The challenger gives adversary a white-box access to $F_{\theta}$. \item The adversary runs $\tau_{F}^A:(x,y)\rightarrow\tilde{y}$, such that $(x,\tilde{y})\cap \mathcal{U}=\phi$, and returns \{$(x,y),(x,\tilde{y})$\}. \item The challenger generates a guess $z\in$\{$y,\tilde{y}$\} by running:\\ $\tau_{F}^D(\{y,\tilde{y}\};x,F_{\theta})$. \item The adversary wins if $(x,z)\not\in\mathcal{U}$.

 \end{enumerate}